-Water and sewer charges are billed monthly/bi-monthly.
+Water and sewer charges are billed bi-monthly for all residential and commercial customers.
 Customer accounts receivable are placed on the tax roll when the receivable is deemed uncollectible by the District.
 An allowance for uncollectibles is not considered necessary since it would not be material.